-The beautiful thing about taking a design approach to your career planning is that it invites experimentation and requires thoughtfulness about your individual circumstances.
-Applying the tools of design to your career helps you to identify and navigate the many options available to you.
+Taking a design approach to your career planning requires experimentation and thoughtfulness about your individual circumstances.
+Applying the tools of design to your career helps you identify and navigate the many possible options for your life and career.

 Design your career